lmontanares/midas-sheet/README.md

 3. OAuth 2.0 authentication for secure access to the user's own spreadsheets.
 4.  **SQLite Database (v3.2)** to store encrypted tokens, selected sheets, and custom categories.
 5.  **User-specific custom category management system (v3.3)**.
+6.  **Full English Interface (v3.4)** - Note: This version is not backward compatible with previous Spanish versions.
+All users will need to create new spreadsheets with English headers.

 ## Requirements